danfuzz/bayou/local-modules/@bayou/main-server/README.md

 @bayou/main-server
 ==================

-This module contains the top level server code, including parsing of command-line options.
-It has only a tiny bit of application logic (and should probably have less).
+This module contains code to run a server in the default configuration.

 - - - - - - - - - -